 - Ships easy.
 Barrel saunas ship unassembled.
 There’s a pallet stack of 2x4s, door, stove, benches and a set of circular end rings.
-This is a key reason why Costco can shrink wrap, sell, and distribute the Almost Heaven barrel sauna nationally.
+This is a key reason why companies like My Sauna World can shrink wrap, sell, and distribute the Almost Heaven barrel sauna nationally.

 - No vapor barrier or insulation.
 Yes, barrel saunas ship and assemble easily, but because the walls are not insulated and don’t have a vapor barrier, some sauna users will notice a substantial compromise in heat.
 A round wood wall made from 2×4’s is often not enough of a barrier from hot to cold.
 Imagine cold blowing snow hitting one side of the wood, and a sauna stove firing heat against the other side of the wood.
 That’s a lot of temperature extreme.

 - Changing room?
 Because most barrel saunas have no changing room, the sauna bather steps from the sauna hot room directly outside.
 And that can be a mighty cold wind.
 Further, without a changing room, the sauna regimen is severely compromised.
 A sauna session works when one is able to properly cool their entire body down, back to a normal temperature, before enjoying another session in the hot room.
 This process only works when we can chill out in a cool temperate area, sipping a beverage of choice with that smile of “damn this feels good.”
 Having to rush from sub freezing temps outside directly back into the hot room is too big of a compromise in climates that are great for sauna.